Al Udeid Air Base: Iranian missile strikes

 On 23 June 2025, as a response to Operation Midnight Hammer by the USA, where nuclear facilities were targeted, Iran started missile strikes on the military base, shortly before 8 p.m.
 AST and after Qatar had closed its airspace.
 This was followed by explosions in Doha.

-Qatar however said that there were no casualties and that all but one missile was intercepted.
+Qatar said that there were no casualties and that all but one missile was intercepted.
 Iran said six missiles hit successfully.
 Satellite images by Planet Labs revealed the destruction of the white radome that contained American secure communication equipment.

+On 28 February 2026, during the 2026 Iran war, Iran attacked the base again.
+CBC News, citing the Canadian Department of National Defense's website, reported that Canadian soldiers were present at the time of the attack.